Coinbase Review and Comparison

 - Bitcoin Cash (BCH)

 - Ethereum Classic (ETC)

-- Debit cards
+- Debit cards (only for buying tokens or withdrawals)

-Once your Coinbase account is set up you will be able to buy a small amount of Bitcoins until you raise your limit.
-For example, US residents who have a credit card on file in their Coinbase account (as backup) will be able to purchase up to $1000 worth of Bitcoins a week.
+Once your Coinbase account is set up, you will be able to buy a small amount of Bitcoin until you raise your limit.
+In order to raise your limits, you will need to do the following:

 - Provide and verify your phone number